 The EVO model boasts ultra-highspeed performance and is the preferred memory card for your smartphones,tablets, full HD (FHD) camcorders and digital single-lens reflex (DSLR) cameras.
 Its ultra-fast performance brings you improved data transfer of more photos and videos on your mobile devices and high-resolution photo and video capturing on your cameras and camcorders.

 The SD EVO offers support for photographers and people who need to capture split-second action shots and quickly transfer them to their PCs or other devices.

 16GB 9,310 photos (8 megapixels) 4,410 photos (20 megapixels) 3,740 songs (MP3)

 Write to ‘Inbox‘, Amateur Photographer, Blue Fin Building, 110 Southwark Street, London SE1 0SU or email with the subject heading ‘Letters’.

-Please include your full postal address with your submission.
+Please include your full postal address and daytime telephone number with your submission.

 Write to ‘Viewpoint‘, Amateur Photographer, Blue Fin Building, 110 Southwark Street, London SE1 0SU or email with the subject heading ‘Viewpoint’.